muhme/joomla-branches-tester/README.md

 scripts/php 44 51 php8.1
 ```

-👉 There are no Docker images for Joomla 5.3 and Joomla 6.0 available (as of early November 2024).
+👉 There are no Docker images for Joomla 5.4 and Joomla 6.0 available (as of early May 2025).
-   Instead, the Joomla 5.2 image is being used.
+   Instead, the Joomla 5.3 image is being used.
-   This should not cause any issues, as the source code for 5.3 and 6.0 is pulled from the respective GitHub branches and installed over the existing version.
+   This should not cause any issues, as the source code for 5.4 and 6.0 is pulled from the respective GitHub branches and installed over the existing version.

 ### Grafting a Joomla Package